balthisar/tidy-cocoa/SwLibTidy/README.md

 ## Framework

-`SwLibTidy` is intended to be used as a framework.
-While this complicates console applications, it ensures that all of its resources can be bundled into a single structure.
+`SwLibTidy` is intended to be used as a static framework.
+Although there are no resources, this makes it simple to use as a module and manage headers, while being friendly to console applications that don't have bundles to install frameworks.

-## Linking

-`SwLibTidy` dynamically links to `libtidy-sw.dylib`, which is put into the framework bundle where the dynamic linker will find it.
-Additionally the dynamic linker will first search `/usr/local/lib`, so that end-user applications can update their versions of Tidy if you provide instructions.